Axon Reflex Sweat Test

 ARST camera and starch test strips

-Axon Reflex Sweat Test Camera with sidecar acetyl choline iontophoresis device
+Axon Reflex Sweat Test Camera with starch strips.

 ARST camera and sidecar

-Axon Reflex Sweat Test Camera in test position on calf
+Axon Reflex Sweat Test Camera with sidecar acetylcholine iontophoresis device.

 Axon Reflex Text camera in position on calf